viperleed/viperleed/doc/content/hardware/hardware_mods/spectaleed_modifications.rst

 The newly created four ends of the wire can be bent outwards in order to install two antiparallel diodes between the two grounds.
 The diodes will act as a transient-voltage suppressor.
 They are not strictly needed, but useful as they also make the assembly sturdier.
 They can be prepared as the 'flat-mounted' resistors in :numref:`fig_bent_resistors`: the cut-and-bent ends of the stainless-steel wire can be inserted in the hoops and securely soldered in place.
 As you solder the cathode of diode D2, also add an insulated wire in the top hoop.
 You can then connect the other end of this wire to ``HV_GND``: use the rightmost small pin at the very bottom of the high-voltage connector, labelled '1F' in the schematics of :numref:`fig_ngleed_hv_plug`.

 As a result of cutting the wire, the top part of the construction is only supported by the six capacitors.
 The bottom part, instead, is soldered to (and grounded by) the slug protruding from the shell at the bottom of the connector.
 To prevent inadvertent contact between the wire and the chassis --- which would render :math:`I_0` measurements impossible --- it is a good idea to (i) add an extra **insulated** support, and (ii) glue (e.g., with double-sided tape) a thin insulating sheet underneath the ``HV_GND``-connected portion of the wire.
 For the support, you can solder a short piece of insulated wire to one of the the solder slugs at the top of the connector (see the top-left panel of :numref:`fig_ngleed_hv_plug`).
-Before you glue the insulating foil, consider the modification in :ref:`ngleed_shield_mains`, as the mains plug is quite close.
+Before you glue the insulating foil, consider the modification in :secref:`ngleed_shield_mains`, as the mains plug is quite close.

 .. _ngleed_shield_mains: